Pages

 Blogging

-Getting adjusted to teaching full time and blogging was a whirlwind and one that I didn't get to do as much with these last eight months as I would have liked.
-I am so grateful to my blog sponsors for encouraging me to take time to get adjusted and I look forward to the upcoming months as Caravan Sonnet continues to grow.
-Thank you for all of your support these last eight months as I adjusted to my new schedule.
+Last year was a whirl-wind of getting adjusted to teaching full time and blogging and one that I didn't get to do as much with due to a variety of different commitments.
+I am so grateful to my blog sponsors for encouraging me to take time to get adjusted and this year be back to blogging.
+You may have seen in my instagram bio that Caravan Sonnet is going to start to go into a new direction and I am so excited to share more in the coming weeks!
+Thank you for all of your support!
+I am confident that y'all are going to love what's coming!

 Writing